 Climate change, water scarcity and the loss of biodiversity are among the most pressing challenges of our time.
-For decades, humans have consumed more natural resources than our planet can replace.
+For decades, humans have consumed more natural resources than our planet can reproduce.
 This deficit has already left its mark.
 It is harming people’s health and jeopardizing the food supply for a growing world population.
 Poverty, inequality, disease and hunger are increasing.
-In many parts of the world, health care is still reserved for those who can afford it.
+Also, in many parts of the world, health care is still reserved for those who can afford it.

-As a leading global company in the areas of health and nutrition allow us to significantly contribute to finding solutions through our business activities.
+As a leading global company in the areas of health and nutrition, we can play a crucial role in finding appropriate solutions through our business activities.
 We already hold considerable responsibility here because our value chains are also part of the problem.

 Sustainability Anchored At All Levels

 Sustainability is anchored at the core of our strategy, our operations and our normative basis on how we run our businesses.
 Our businesses promote sustainable development and, in so doing, impact society and open up growth opportunities for our company.
 The Group’s focus on sustainability is founded in responsible business practices, in which the principles of Bayer Societal Engagement (BASE) play a pivotal role.
 An independent, externally staffed Sustainability Council advises the company on all sustainability matters.